-Sarcoma: Cancer of the soft tissue
+Sarcoma: Cancer of the soft tissue or bone

 Another kind of orthopedic cancer is soft tissue sarcoma.
-This can develop in soft tissues around the body like muscle, fat, muscle, blood vessels, nerves, fibrous tissues or deep skin tissues.
+This can develop in soft tissues around the body like muscle, fat, blood vessels, nerves, fibrous tissues or deep skin tissues.

 “Soft tissue sarcomas are very rare,” explains Dr. Seidel.
 “There are only about 2,500 diagnosed each year in this country compared to the several million cases of breast cancer or prostate cancer diagnosed every year.
-Fortunately, because we are a clinic focused on this type of tumor, they are relatively common in our practice.”
+Because we are a clinic focused on this type of tumor, they are relatively common in our practice.”

 Sarcoma can also occur in the bone.

 “Sarcoma in the bone is even more rare than the soft tissue sarcomas, and approximately 1,200 primary bone sarcomas are diagnosed every year,” Dr. Seidel says.

 Osteosarcoma, a cancer of the bone, is generally diagnosed during the second decade of life.
 Chondrosarcoma is a different cancer that originates in the bone but is made of cancerous cartilage cells.
 This type of cancer is generally diagnosed later in life when patients are in their 50s or 60s.